conneru/FetchRewardsTakeHome/README.md

-# My submission for the Fetch Rewards Take-Home Exercise
+# My submission for the Fetch Rewards Frontend Take-Home Exercise

 ### Make sure your computer has NPM installed then cd into the application folder and run: